kr-matthews/bike-route-map/README.md

 ### Current

-- View bike routes on zoom-able map.
+- View named bike routes on zoom-able map.
-- Distinguish between certain types of bike route (standard, uncomfortable, elevated, underground, one-way, etc.).
+- Distinguish between types of bike infrastructure (comfortable, painted lane, shared lane with cars, highway shoulder, narrow sidewalk).
-- Select a route.
+- Bridges and tunnels/undercover routes visually distinct.
-- View videos of selected route via embedded YouTube video (for most routes).
+- Select a route to see information and embedded YouTube video (if available).
 - Explanatory legend.

 ### Potential Future

 See [enhancements](https://github.com/kr-matthews/bike-route-map/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) on GitHub.

-- More precise information about each segment (e.g. quiet local street, painted lane, physically separated lane, shared use path with pedestrians, etc.).
+- Ability to filter what types of infrastructure are shown (that is, filter to only show comfortable segments).
+- More routes in surrounding cities/areas.

 ## Original Intentions